 Late sleepers, meanwhile, can clean up around noon at the neighborhood yard sale.
 That’s because sellers—who have been awake since 5 a.m.—are more likely to make an attractive deal later in the day, just as they’re about to wrap things up.
 That makes these pop-up rummage shops a great option for finding valuable antiques and collectibles at bargain basement prices.
 You never know what treasures you’ll uncover.

 To prepare, check online listings and local neighborhood groups and pages.
 Create a game plan for which sales you’ll hit first; try using websites and apps like Garage Sales Tracker or Yard Sale Treasure Map to home in on items you want within your geographic location.
 Also, come prepared with a list of questions for each seller.
 Is the item a family heirloom?
-Where was it purchased?
+Where did they purchase it?
 And can you offer a better deal?

 When it comes to yard sales, negotiation is expected, and honing the skill can regularly lead to high-quality buys at unexpectedly low prices.
 Finally, come prepared with cash.
-Even in today’s digital age, the vast majority of yard sale peddlers aren’t prepared with a credit card scanner or peer-to-peer cash transfer app.
+Even in today’s digital age, the vast majority of yard sale peddlers don’t have a credit card scanner or peer-to-peer cash transfer app at the ready.

 3. Thrift Shops Yield Unexpected Treasures

 Knowledgeable antiques shoppers know that thrift stores are often a great option when searching for hidden gems.
 Not only is new merchandise donated every week, but many donors don’t know the value of grandma’s old silver flatware or that rare old board game with all its pieces intact.
 “Never pass up a thrift, junk, or antiques store,” says fine art appraiser Helaine Fendelman.
 “Bargains are everywhere.”